-Supplementing your dog’s diet with fiber is usually recommended by the Veterinary Doctor in many cases: to help it lose weight if it is an overweight dog, to fight diabetes or treat diarrhea, in case of constipation or other intestinal problems.
+Supplementing your dog’s diet with fiber is usually recommended by the vet in many cases: to help it lose weight if it is an overweight dog, to fight diabetes or treat diarrhea, in case of constipation or other intestinal problems.
 Apparently, as with humans, your dogs can also benefit greatly from dietary fiber.

 Fiber is a type of carbohydrate that is not digested by the body (note that some animals digest carbohydrates better than others, and dogs not particularly inclined to do so).
 The fibers manage to pass more or less intact through the digestive system.